BBC controversies: November 2012: Lord McAlpine falsely implicated in child abuse scandal

 In the aftermath of the Jimmy Savile scandal, Newsnight investigated the North Wales child abuse scandal.
 On 2 November 2012, a former resident of the Bryn Estyn children's home was reported on Newsnight claiming that a prominent, but unnamed, former Conservative politician had sexually abused him during the 1970s.
 The rumour was spread by users of Twitter and other social media which identified the politician.
 After The Guardian reported a possible case of mistaken identity, Lord McAlpine issued a strong denial that he was in any way involved, asserting that the allegations were wholly false and seriously defamatory.
 The accuser unreservedly apologised, admitting that, as soon as he saw a photograph of the individual, he realised he had been mistaken.
 The BBC also apologised.

-However McAlpine about whom the claims were made, began legal proceedings against the broadcasters who made allegations about him, eventually settling for £185,000 from the BBC and £125,000 from ITV.
+McAlpine began legal proceedings against the broadcasters who had made allegations, eventually settling for £185,000 from the BBC and £125,000 from ITV.
 In a subsequent libel case, Sally Bercow, wife of John Bercow, Speaker of the House of Commons, was prosecuted for libel regarding her Twitter posting which named McAlpine.
 Following a High Court verdict in favour of the plaintiff, where Bercow's comment was found to have been defamatory, she paid undisclosed damages to McAlpine.

 The decision to broadcast the Newsnight report without contacting its subject led to further criticism of the BBC, and the resignation of its Director-General, George Entwistle on 10 November.
 It was later announced that Entwistle's severance package was in excess of £1.3 million.
 Harriet Harman, Labour's Shadow Secretary of State for Culture, Media and Sport, declared that Entwistle had been rewarded for 'failure'.